-A gluten free Christmas pudding is much easier to make than you might think, so there’s no need to miss out if you have an intolerance.
+A gluten-free Christmas pudding is much easier to make than you might think, so there’s no need to miss out if you have an intolerance.
 This extra fruity Christmas pudding recipe looks good and tastes even better.
 It is too tempting to resist and is a classic dessert recipe at Christmas time, perfect for helping you get through those chilly evenings in!
 Decorated with fresh cranberries, this impressive pud is a real family favourite.
 We love our gluten free Christmas pudding served up with a good dollop of ‘posh’ cream – recipe below!
 Love festive cooking?
 We’ve got loads more lovely Christmas recipes right here!

 - 200g each raisins and sultanas